joris-b/secret_santa/README.md

 In this example, Laa-Laa offered a gift 3 time to Tinky Winky and 2 times to Po, and never picked Dipsy.

+NB : In this table, the names on the columns and the rows must be in the same order to consider the occurrences properly.

 There also is a tab *avoidance* to state if someone should never pick someone else in particular.
 Simply add the names in the table on the excel like this :

 | Name  | To avoid |